averbraeck/opentrafficsim/docs/02-model-structure/djutils.md

 The events between event producers and listeners should not be confused with the events in event-based simulation.
 Here, specific actions that may occur result in events, and any listener that registered itselft for certain events being produced by certain event producers, will then be notified of the event.
 We have:

 * _Event type_; event types define different events.
 They form an understanding between producer and listener with regards to what happened for a specific event, and what sort of information comes with the event.
 All events are defined as `public static EventType` fields at the producer.
 Note that the included information with the event is not stipulated with the event type, but both producer and listener simply have to assume the same information, which is usually mentioned in the Javadoc regarding the static public field of the event type.
-* _Event producer_; classes that implement `EventProducerInterface` are event producers.
+* _Event producer_; classes that implement `EventProducer` are event producers.
 This interface has methods to add (`addListener(…)`) and remove (`removeListener(…)`) listeners.
 When a certain event occurs, and there are listeners for such an event, the event producer creates an event with payload and of a certain `EventType`, which gets send to all the listeners.
 Classes can extend `EventProducer` to take care of bookkeeping of listeners.
 This minimizes the effort on the producer to calling `fireEvent(…)` or `fireTimedEvent(…)`.

 <pre>
 <b>Event producer</b>